surge-synthesizer/surge/README.md

 ### Building with build-linux.sh

 `build-linux.sh` is a wrapper on the various cmake and make commands needed to build Surge.
 As with macOS, it is getting smaller every day as we move more things direclty into cmake.
+As of this Surge 1.7.1, `build-linux.sh` only works on intel platforms.
+If you are building on ARM please keep reading below for directions on the ARM compile mechanism.

-You can now build with the command:
+You can build with the command:

 ```
 ./build-linux.sh build